 If you want to be even more animated, like in Newspaper comics, a female person would say...

-In Burmese, you can make most nouns plural by adding dway2.
-Similar word mya3
+Burmese is less complicated.
+You can make most nouns plural by adding

 The plural dway2 can be omitted.